Security stops student from bringing loaded gun to Eastpointe High

 In a statement emailed to the Eastsider, Eastpointe Community Schools Superintendent Christina Gibson said the weapon was immediately confiscated, and the school was on a secure lockdown for less than 30 minutes.

-The suspect, who is a juvenile and as such will not be named, was being held in custody at the Macomb Juvenile Justice Center awaiting charges from the Macomb County Prosecutor’s Office.
+The suspect, who is a juvenile and as such will not be named, was being held in custody at the Macomb Juvenile Justice Center.
+The Macomb County Prosecutor’s Office charged him with six felonies including receiving and concealing a firearm and assault with a dangerous weapon in a school zone, and two misdemeanors.

 Holish said the security guards handled the situation well.